 4. Cleaning and Maintenance

 Finally, to keep your wood floors looking their best, you will need to properly care for and maintain them.
 Be cautious of using floor cleaning materials (even those marketed as “wood friendly”) that you purchase at your local store.
+Many cleaners that claim they will give your floors a shine really just leave a film that is almost impossible to overcome.
 These products may contain chemicals that could damage your finish and possibly prevent future coats from properly adhering.
-You can purchase a commercial grade cleaner at our office which can be used for spot cleaning and damp mopping.
+We provide a FREE bottle of Bona cleaner at the completion of every project with free refills for life.

 You should keep the cleaning tools (brooms, mops, etc.) that you use on your wood floors separate from those you use for your other floor coverings.
 Broom sweeping (soft bristles) and damp mopping are the only techniques advised for hardwood flooring care.